japhethkimeu/japhethkimeu.github.io/projects/project-4.md

 ---

-Intergovernmental Panel on Climate Change Assessment published observed and projected data on climate with a high temporal coverage of observed and projected data.
-The data consists of various weather and climate elements including temperature, precipitation, humidity, air pressure, etc. In this work, I will be analysing the various datasets () using R programming.
+Intergovernmental Panel on Climate Change Assessment published observed and projected data on climate with a high temporal coverage.
+The data consists of various weather and climate elements including temperature, precipitation, humidity, air pressure, etc. In this work, I will be analysing the various datasets to show current and future scenarios using R programming.
 The data is available at https://worldclim.org/ and https://esgf-node.llnl.gov/projects/cmip5/ (CMIP5 models).
-I will be analysing observed and projected data for the following:
+Currently I am working on the following:
 - Temperature
 - Precipitation